Marat5/cinema/README.md

 Run `./scripts/build.sh` in root to build frontend for production and place it in correct folder in backend

 To run the apps separately, look at their own README.md

+## **_You just want to look at one well-written react component with generics and stuff?_**

+Check out my Custom Table at ./frontend/src/commonComponents/CustomTable/CustomTable.tsx